socraticDevBlog/python_web_scraping/README.md

 on first time use :

+* make sure to have installed 'BeautifulSoup' library :

+  $ sudo apt-get install python3-bs4

+  $ pip install bs4

+* make sure to have installed the lxml parser library :

+   $ sudo apt-get install python3-lxml

-1- open Main.Py file and uncomment the line which will create a SQLite table right next to the code files
+* open Main.Py file with a text Editor :

+    uncomment the line which will create a SQLite table right next to the code files

+Then you can expect it to work :

-2- just run the Main.Py file by double-clicking on it and it will fetch job offers in about 30 seconds.
+1- just run the Main.Py file by double-clicking on it and it will fetch job offers in about 30 seconds.

-3- you can view offers in SQLite3 console, but i prefer using LibreOffice Base for now
+2- you can view offers in SQLite3 console, but i prefer using LibreOffice Base for now

-4- by geeking out a little what BeautifulSoup library is about, you can switch the 'parsing classes' for your own ; looking for new jobs offering available in your area from your favoriste job websites.
+3- by geeking out a little what BeautifulSoup library is about, you can switch the 'parsing classes' for your own ; looking for new jobs offering available in your area from your favoriste job websites.

 ########